MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_01/4-exercise-return-data-api.md

 The preset simulates a CRUD (Create, Read, Update, Delete) API with an in-memory data store, which is protected by Microsoft Entra.
 This means that you can test your app as if it were calling a real API that requires authentication.

-1. To install Dev Proxy, run the following command in your terminal window:
+1. To install Dev Proxy, open a new **Command Prompt window as Administrator**:

     ```bash
     winget install Microsoft.DevProxy --silent
     ```

-1. To download the preset, run the following command in your terminal (**Ctrl+`** in Visual Studio):
+1. To download the preset, run the following command next:

     ```bash
     devproxy preset get learn-copilot-me-plugin
     ```

+1. Keep the Command Prompt window open for later use.

 ## Task 2 - Get the user query value